 Creative For Well-being Drop in group

 We run this group most Friday’s from 10-1pm.
-We are at Staple Tye library, in Harlow.
+We are at YCT house, in Harlow, CM20 3GA.

 This is a group that can be as a compliment to your counselling or if you are on the waiting list for counselling.
 We are also encouraging drop ins

 If you are interested please contact us via email or the contact form below

 Counselling is a journey, and every journey is different.
 It takes commitment, and risk, to do something different.
 We also know that 6-12 sessions is not enough to work on deep rooted difficulties, this is why we offer long term counselling.

 If you are interested please contact us via email or the contact form below.

 Poems From our Create for Wellbeing group on Friday